-- Permit any Indian member who is eligible to receive services from a participating Indian healthcare provider to choose to receive covered services from Indian healthcare providers in and out-of-network per 42 CFR 438.14(b)(2), and if that Indian healthcare provider participates in the network as a PMP (if applicable), to choose that Indian healthcare provider as his or her PMP, as long as that Indian healthcare provider has the capacity to provide the service in accordance with 42 CFR 438.14(b)(3); - 2.
-Demonstrate that there are sufficient Indian healthcare providers in the Contractor's network to ensure timely access to services available under the Contract for Indian members who are eligible to receive services from such providers per 42 CFR 438.14(b)(1) and 42 CFR 438.14(b)(5).
-CMS intends to issue regulations regarding sufficiency of Indian healthcare providers in states like Indiana where few Indian healthcare providers are available.
-The Contractor shall be held to these standards: - 3.
-Reimburse Indian healthcare providers, whether in-or out-of-network, for covered services provided to Indian members who are eligible to receive services from such providers either at 1) a rate negotiated between the Contractor and the Indian healthcare provider, or 2) if there is no negotiated rate, at a rate not less than the level and amount of payment that would be made if the services were provided by an in-network provider that is not an Indian healthcare provider per 42 CFR 438.14(b)(2)(i)-(ii).
-Reimbursement shall also meet requirements of 42 CFR 438.14(c)(1)-(2); - 4.
-Make prompt payment to all Indian healthcare providers as set forth in Section 8.5.3 and required by 42 CFR 438.14, ARRA 5006(d), 42 CFR 447.45 and 42 CFR 447.46; and - 5.
-Not reduce payments to Indian healthcare providers, or other providers of contract health services under referral by an Indian healthcare provider, for covered services provided to an Indian member by the amount of a copayment or other cost-sharing that would be due from the Indian member if not otherwise prohibited under Section 5006(a) of ARRA. - 6.
+In accordance with section 5006(d) of ARRA, the Contractor shall:

+- Reimburse Indian healthcare providers, whether in-or out-ofnetwork, for covered services provided to AI/AN enrollees who are eligible to receive services from such providers either at a rate negotiated between the Contractor and the Indian healthcare provider, or if there is no negotiated rate, at a rate not less than the level and amount of payment that would be made if the services were provided by an in-network provider that is not an Indian healthcare provider per 42 CFR 438.14(b)(2)(i)-(ii).
+Reimbursement shall also meet requirements of 42 CFR 438.14(c)(1)-(2); - ii.
+Make prompt payment to all Indian healthcare providers as set forth in Section 8.5.3 and required by 42 CFR 438.14(b)(2)(iii), ARRA 5006(d), 42 CFR 447.45, and 42 CFR 447.46; and - iii.
+Not reduce payments to Indian healthcare providers, or other providers of contract health services under referral by an Indian healthcare provider, for covered services provided to an AI/AN enrollee by the amount of a copayment or other cost-sharing that would be due from the AI/AN enrollee if not otherwise prohibited under Section 5006(a) of ARRA. - iv.
 Permit all out-of-network Indian healthcare providers to refer to in network providers per 42 CFR 438.14(b)(6).

-In accordance with 42 CFR 438.14(c)(3) and Section 5006(d) of ARRA, the State will provide a supplemental payment to non-FQHC Indian healthcare providers for covered services provided to Indian members.
-The amount of the supplemental payment is the difference, if any, of the rate paid by the Contractor for the services and the rate that applies to the provision of such services under the state plan, which is the encounter rate determined by IHS in the annual federal register notice.
+In accordance with 42 CFR 438.14(c)(3) and Section 5006(d) of ARRA, the State will provide a supplemental payment to non-FQHC Indian healthcare providers for covered services provided to AI/AN enrollees.
+The amount of the supplemental payment is the difference, if any, of the rate paid by the Contractor for the services and the rate that applies to the provision of such services under the State Plan, which is the encounter rate determined by IHS in the annual federal register notice.
 To the extent FSSA requires utilization and/or reimbursement data from the Contractor to make a supplemental payment to an Indian healthcare provider, the Contractor shall provide the requested data within thirty (30) calendar days of the request.